wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * ``xivo-agentd-cli`` has been renamed ``wazo-agentd-cli``
 * The fail2ban jail was renamed from ``asterisk-xivo`` to ``asterisk-wazo``.
-* Chat message, user and device presences are now handled by ``wazo-chatd`` instead of ``wazo-calld`` and ``MongooseIM``.
+* Chat messages, user and device presences are now handled by ``wazo-chatd`` instead of ``wazo-calld`` and ``MongooseIM``.

    * All chat messages will be deleted after the upgrade.